 What is AI Governance?

-AI governance refers to the framework of policies, guidelines and practices that determine and monitor how artificial intelligence (AI) is developed, deployed and controlled within an organization.
+AI governance refers to the framework of AI policies, guidelines and practices that determine and monitor how artificial intelligence (AI) is developed, deployed and controlled within an organization.
 It is an evolving practice, adapting to the rapid development of AI technologies and their changing applications.
-Key considerations for AI governance include:
+A comprehensive AI governance solution addresses:

 Labyrinth